linetmshaji/linetmshaji/README.md

 --->

-<h3>Hey there👋!
+<h3>Hi👋!
 I'm Linet M Shaji.</h3>
 🌱Currently doing a Java Developer Internship.

 ## 👨🏻‍💻&nbsp;About

-- 👀 &nbsp; I love to build things.I am passionate about learning new technologies and strongly interested in Software Development and Data Analytics.
+- 👀 &nbsp; I love to build things.
+I am passionate about learning new technologies and strongly interested in Software Development and Data Analytics.
 - 🎓 &nbsp; Studied M.Sc Computer Science at Central university of Tamilnadu.
 - 💼 &nbsp; Learning about Full Stack Development using Spring Boot and Angular.
 - 👨🏻‍💻 &nbsp; Freelancer